School of Arts and Sciences

 What We Do

-The School of Arts and Sciences is the academic home of Utica College's broad selection of programs in the natural sciences, mathematics, humanities, and social sciences.
+The School of Arts and Sciences is the academic home of Utica University's broad selection of programs in the natural sciences, mathematics, humanities, and social sciences.

 The School of Arts and Sciences is home to academic programs in two divisions: